evrardjp/ansible-haproxy/README.md

 are generally set once for all and do not need being changed once correct.
 Some of them have command-line equivalents."

-This role will:
+This role:
-- Ensure the role is close to the default OS specific globals.
-  If a variable is different than the OS standard global, it will be documented in a git commit history.
-- Allow these sections to be templated from user configuration, as simply as possible.
+- Allows HAProxy sections to be templated from user variables, as simply as possible.
-- Allow these sections to be passed-through from user configuration and user files.
+- Allows HAProxy sections to be passed-through from user configuration and user files.
-- Ensure the configuration from the templated variables can't produce dumb configuration:
+- Ensures the configuration from the templated variables can't produce dumb configuration:
   If some variables are not matching HAProxy expected behaviour, an error has to be raised before the file is sent to the remote node for final validation.

-## High level view of variables
+- Is close to the default OS specific globals.
+If a variable is different than the OS standard global, it will be documented in a git commit history, and easy to follow.

+## Variables

+### Variables related to OS

-* When ```haproxy_bind_on_non_local``` is set to True, the role will change the HAProxy host sysctls to allow HAProxy to bind on non-local ips.
+* When ```haproxy_bind_on_non_local``` is set to True, the role will change the HAProxy host sysctls to allow HAProxy to bind on non-local IPs.
   It is possible to override it per address family (IPv4/IPv6) too.

 * ```haproxy_packages``` is the list of packages that will be installed on